ASP208 - Introduction to Logical Reasoning

 |Enrolment modes:||Trimester 1: Burwood (Melbourne), Waurn Ponds (Geelong), Cloud (online)|

 The capacity to evaluate and construct arguments is an invaluable skill across all disciplines, including philosophy, politics, science, law, business and media.
 This unit provides an introduction to the principles of critical thinking and reasoning.
-Students will learn a range of critical and creative thinking techniques including how to construct sound arguments and detect common reasoning errors.
-Critical reasoning skills will be taught with a focus upon practical applications and a view to the benefits that these skills have beyond the university as well as in academic contexts.
-This unit will therefore be of interest to students of philosophy as well as to students from all disciplinary areas.
+Students will learn a range of critical thinking techniques, including how to detect common reasoning errors and construct sound arguments, with a focus upon practical applications and a view to the benefits that these skills have beyond the university as well as in academic contexts.
+The later weeks of the unit explore some of the theory behind valid argumentation by teaching some introductory tools of analysis in formal logic (mainly covering basic elements of propositional logic).
+This unit will therefore be of interest to students of philosophy, as well as many other disciplinary areas.

 Unit Fee Information